sumithemmadi/oniongen/README.md

     generate 5 onion addresses starting with "test"
 ```
-> The onion addresses will be stored in `Address` dictionary.
+> The onion addresses will be stored in `Addresses` directory.
 ## Random Onion Address

 To generate v3 .onion random address.